DigitalWallonia/spreadsheet-to-rdf/README.md

 - adding_triples(taxo_excel, taxo_graph, level, highest_level, column_names, D4W_NAMESPACE, rules, default_language, default_version, create_english_labels, creation_date, default_status, checkmispell): Processes taxonomy data and adds RDF triples to the graph based on the level of taxonomy, calling the functions add_concept(), add_topConcept() and add_conceptScheme().

 Create_triples.py
-- add_concept(taxonomy, namespace, concept, level, rules, default_language, default_version, create_english_labels, default_status, checkmispell): Adds RDF triples representing a concept to the graph.
+- add_concept(taxonomy, namespace, concept, level, rules, default_language, default_version, create_english_labels, default_status, checkmispell, column_names): Adds RDF triples representing a concept to the graph.
-- add_topConcept(taxonomy, namespace, concept, level, rules, default_language, default_version, create_english_labels, default_status, checkmispell): Adds RDF triples for a top-level concept and links it to the taxonomy scheme.
+- add_topConcept(taxonomy, namespace, concept, level, rules, default_language, default_version, create_english_labels, default_status, checkmispell, column_names): Adds RDF triples for a top-level concept and links it to the taxonomy scheme.
-- add_conceptScheme(taxonomy, namespace, concept, level, rules, default_language, default_version, create_english_labels, creation_date): Adds RDF triples representing a concept scheme, including metadata like creation date.
+- add_conceptScheme(taxonomy, namespace, concept, level, rules, default_language, default_version, create_english_labels, creation_date, column_names): Adds RDF triples representing a concept scheme, including metadata like creation date.

 These functions rely on [lingua-language-detector](https://github.com/pemistahl/lingua-py) library; which is configured with English and French language detectors, to see if a label is in English or French (default).
 By default all the labels have French suffix (@fr).
 If the label is detected to be English, the label is also added with English suffix (@en).